While You’re Abroad

 Transcripts will not be forwarded to the registrar's office for posting until an evaluation is received by the Office for International Study.

-Please note: Transcripts will not be forwarded to the registrar's office for posting until an evaluation is received by the Office for International Study.
+Please note: Transcripts will not be forwarded to the registrar's office for posting until a student's program evaluation is received by the Office for International Study.

 For additional transcript and credit questions, see Credit Rules.